Weather-Station-Software/live-weather-station/readme.txt

 * the Netatmo *Healthy Home Coach*
 * the WeatherFlow station (Sky & Air modules)
 * all stations supported by softwares like Cumulus, Weather Display, WeeWX, etc. (so, yes, stations from Davis, La Crosse, Oregon Scientific, RainWise, etc. are supported)
+* all stations supported by softwares like WeatherLink, WsWin32, MeteoBridge (with stickertags export)
 * all stations published on Weather Underground (regardless which model it is)
 * all geolocation from OpenWeatherMap

-If you want, Weather Station can send outdoor data, at a 10 minutes frequency, to the following services:
+If you want, Weather Station can send outdoor data to the following services:

 * [Met Office](http://wow.metoffice.gov.uk/) weather observations website
 * [PWS Weather](http://www.pwsweather.com/)